 The resolution of Ultra HD is exactly four times higher than full HD - 3840 x 2160.
 It means a far more detailed picture, with content requiring a lot more bandwidth and storage space.
 4K TVs tend to be good at upscaling HD video to Ultra HD but there are currently very few options for watching native 4K content.
 Read more about 4K

 The perfect size for bedroom TVs or sets for smaller rooms

-Most living rooms can't physically take a TV much bigger than 32-inch, making this size by far the best for a lot of people.
+Most living rooms can't physically take a TV much bigger than 32-inch, making this size by far the best for a lot of people in Australia.
 But within this size division, there's plenty of choice.
-A basic HD-ready set can be found for less than $250 if you search hard, though it's just as easy to spend over $1000 on the best ones.
+A basic HD-ready set can be found for less than $300 is you search hard, though it's just as easy to spend over $1,000 on the best ones.
 There's only one certainty at this size – your new TV will be a LCD TV.
 If you're lucky it could have LED backlighting, but it won't be a plasma; LG used to make plasmas at this size, but there's not one on sale currently.
 10 best 32-inch TVs in the world today

 Best 40 and 42-inch TVs